AnyChart/docs.anychart.com/Maps/Connector_Maps.md

 Look at the example below.
 That's how a complicated multi-functional Connector Map might look like.

-{sample}Maps\_Connectors\_01\_0{sample}
+{sample}Maps\_Connectors\_01{sample}

 There are three basic ways of using these maps: flight map, route map and area map.
 In this article there will be created maps of all three types.

 ## Data

 As it was mentioned before, it's necessary to set latitude and longitude for the start and end point of each connector.
-Note that longitude of the point should be defines  first and then the latitude for each point, as it is done in all popular GIS-systems.
+Note that latitude of the point should be defined first and then the longitude for each point, as it is done in all popular GIS-systems.
 There are two different data notations: the data can be arranged as objects and as arrays.
-For example, our dataset might look like the following:

 ### Object notation